This course counts as 7 continuing education hours.

 This accessCEU course is based on primary documentation from the United States Department of Education (ED) and was neither developed nor endorsed by ED.

 Course Instructions: Read the material in Lesson 1 and take the practice quiz at the bottom of the page.
-After you have answered the two practice questions, move on to Lessons 2-5.
-When Lesson 5 is complete, take the final quiz until an 80% correct is achieved.
+After you have answered the two practice questions, move on to the next lesson.
+When the content is complete, take the final quiz until an 70% correct is achieved.
 Your certificate of course completion will be generated automatically.

 Look for the laptop with books displayed for course readings and resources.
 A button will be displayed with a link to more reading.
 All readings are from .gov sources and pertain to the use of restraint and seclusion.